16 unstable releases (7 breaking)

 assert_eq!(table, expected);

-The next example shows a builder example.
+The next example illustrates a builder pattern.

 use tabled::{builder::Builder, settings::Style};